-Keeping Up the Motivation
+Keeping up the Motivation!

 By Nicole Flannigan

 Now that summer is in full swing and the days are getting hotter and longer it’s easier to find excuses not to exercise.
 For some people it’s an everyday battle just to get up and get to the gym, although I’m sure most of us find that once we walk through the door of the club it’s not all that bad.
-By the time the workout is done you feel like a different person than the one that rolled out of bed just over an hour ago.
-Whether it’s working out before the sun comes up or taking a 20 minute power walk to break up the busy work day here a few easy ways to keep up the good work this summer.
+By the time the workout is done, you feel like a different person than the one that rolled out of bed just over an hour ago.
+Weather it’s working out before the sun comes up or taking a 20 minute power walk to break up the busy work day, here a few easy ways to keep up the good work this summer.

 1. Workout Early In the Morning – If you get up and go early you will increase your chances of getting in a good workout.
 At the beginning of the day, we have the least amount of excuses for skipping a workout.
 If getting up early enough is the problem, try limiting your snooze to five minutes.
 This way, you won’t fall back into a deep sleep.
 Once you get into a routine of getting up and out early it will get easier.
 Not to mention you will get to work feeling more focused and energized.

 2. Lift Before You Run – Instead of sitting on a cardio machine and sweating your calories away try doing a quick toning routine pre-cardio.
 Strength training is something that demands a little bit more attention and skill than running on an elliptical so it works best to do these exercises first.